Working on a Campaign: 5 Myths

 We hope that we’ve set the record straight on some of the realities of life on the campaign trail.
 There’s no doubt that working on a campaign is a challenge, but having a positive effect on your community makes it all worth it.

-If you’re passionate about the issues facing your neighborhood, town, state, or country, then think about joining a campaign.
+If you’re passionate about the issues facing your neighborhood, town, state, or country, then NDTC’s Staff Academy is your way to launch your political career.

 Next Live Training